troyvassalotti/troyv.dev/src/posts/plvylist-is-on-npm.md

 ---
 date: 2021-12-05
 use_screenshot_service: true
-draft: true
+draft: false
 title: Plvylist is on npm
-description: I finllay got around to publishing Plvylist on npm.
+description: I finally got around to publishing Plvylist on npm.
 Isn't that great?
 tags:
 - web components
 project: false